MicrosoftDocs/xamarin-docs/docs/mac/platform/introduction-to-macos-sierra/modern-cocoa-apps.md

 }
 ```

-This code uses the `TrackEventsMatching` method of the `NSWindow` that the UI element is attached to to intercept the `LeftMouseUp` and `LeftMouseDragged` events.
+This code uses the `TrackEventsMatching` method of the `NSWindow` that the UI element is attached to intercept the `LeftMouseUp` and `LeftMouseDragged` events.
 For a `LeftMouseUp` event, the UI element responds as normal.
 For the `LeftMouseDragged` event, the event is passed to the `NSWindow`'s `PerformWindowDrag` method to move the window on screen.

 Calling the `PerformWindowDrag` method of the `NSWindow` class provides the following benefits: